ort-israel/afikim/mod/checklist/README.txt

 ==Changes==

+* 2021-06-30 - 3.9.0.2 - Fix completion debugging error when no checklist items in M3.11
+* 2021-06-12 - 3.9.0.1 - Fix completion sort order error in M3.11
+* 2021-05-15 - Further M3.11 compatibility fixes, new setting to disable colour picker (from Peter Mayer)
+* 2021-04-09 - M3.11 compatibility fixes + work with github actions
+* 2020-11-14 - Minor bug fix: remove unwanted warning from student view when 'lock teacher marks' is set + minor layout fix.
+* 2020-11-04 - Fix bug preventing 'save and next' from working
+* 2020-06-15 - Add 'complete by number of items' option
+* 2020-01-29 - "open link in new window" option from Stefan Topfstedt
+* 2019-04-26 - Fix bug with autocompletion updating grades during unenrolment.
+Autocompletion now only updates checkmarks if the user has capability 'mod/checklist:updateown'.
+* 2018-11-16 - Support new privacy features in M3.4.6, M3.5.3, M3.6+
 * 2018-04-21 - Fix bug when editing items with dates when date editing is disabled
 * 2018-04-02 - Add support for GDPR
 * 2018-02-24 - Fix import/export, backup/restore of course + url links; fix recycle bin compatibility